apache/trafficcontrol/docs/source/api/v3/cdns_name_federations.rst

 Response Structure
 ------------------
+:id:          The integral, unique identifier for the :term:`Federation`
 :cname:       The Canonical Name (CNAME) used by the federation
 :description: An optionally-present field containing a description of the field